Use up the pods left over from shelling peas and beans to make - wine!

 Avatar Architettura decks out a working space for fashion designers with chic recycled wooden pallets.
 Avatar Architettura has decked out a working space for fashion designers in Beirut with recycled wooden pallets otherwise destined for one of the city’s notorious landfills.
 Known for strategies that “privilege ecology, flexible systems, biodiversity, and recycled materials in an […]

 MIT researchers say that soon all we’ll need to harvest our vast solar resource is grass and stabilizing powder.
-While Masdar and Suntech and other solar energy projects are laboring under expensive, high-tech materials in order to improve their energy-absorbing capability, MIT researchers in the United States are taking a different approach.
-They realized that […]
+While Masdar and Suntech and other solar energy projects are laboring under expensive, high-tech materials in order to improve their energy-absorbing capability, MIT researchers in the United States are taking a different approach: using grass.
+(No, […]

 Get one up on Rumpelstiltskin by turning plastic shopping sacks into uber-artsy bookmarks.
 I really hate giving cash gifts.
 Gift cards aren’t much higher on the “Hey, I burned lots of calories thinking of you” scale.
 Even when the card’s end use fits the user, it’s still not very satisfying for me (wow, so it is always about […]